jarmokivekas/tuamk-thesis/doc/main.md

 # IMPLEMENTATION OVERVIEW

-This section describes the manifestation of a radio spectrum monitoring system using an NI USRP as the antenna interface.
+This section describes the implementation of a radio spectrum monitoring system using an NI USRP as the antenna interface.
 The application logic of the spectrum monitor was implemented in the Python\cite{python_software} scripting language by utilizing the open-source GNURadio\cite{gnu_radio_software} software suite and adjacent code libraries for DSP algorithms,